 Bilateral Sagittal Split Osteotomy (BSSO)

-A genioplasty (chin surgery) is most commonly performed in conjunction with a LeFort I and BSSO to promote midline position of the chin and improved facial aesthetics.
+This is surgical manipulation of the chin bone.
+This is commonly performed in conjunction with one of the above procedures to promote midline position of the chin and improved facial aesthetics.

 Sometimes, the upper or lower jaw is so severely underdeveloped that it cannot be safely advanced in one surgery.
 In these cases, a surgical technique called distraction osteogenesis is used to gradually lengthen the bone.
 This is particularly beneficial in young children or babies whose lower jaw is so small that it affects their ability to safely breathe and eat.

 Distraction osteogenesis involves making a cut in the lower jaw bone (mandible) or upper jaw bone (maxilla) and applying an expansion device called a distractor.

 The distractor is secured to either side of the bone cut and held in place with screws.
 A small portion of the distractor is visible on the outside of the body.